hatfieldlibrary/dspace_migration_python/README.md

 ## Metadata

+### CONTENTdm
 The _FieldMaps_ class (fieldMaps.py) uses python dictionaries to define mapping between CONTENTdm and DSpace qualified Dublin Core and local metadata (as defined in the DSpace metadata registry).
 The _Fields_ class (fields.py) uses python dictionaries to define field names and qualifiers for both CONTENTdm and DSpace records.
 Dictionaries in the _Fields_ class are used in the _FieldMaps_ class.

-Processing code uses these dictionaries to read CONTENTdm input and create the DSpace import files.
-Modifying a dictionary changes the **saf** output.
+The code uses these dictionaries to read CONTENTdm input and create the saf output files.
+Modifying a dictionary changes the **saf** xml output.

+### Existdb
+Extracting metadata from mets is slightly more complex.
+Data is extracted based on elements, attributes and attribute values that are defined in the _ExistDbFields_ class.
+The mods metadata can be sparse, so a few default values are defined in the _DefaultFieldValueMap_ class.
+All exported records will include these default values if they are not provided in the mets.

+As with CONTENTdm, Modifying a dictionary changes the **saf** xml output.

 ## Status